UnderGreen/ansible-role-mongodb/README.md

   - rotate 7
   - size 10M

-# password for inter-process authentication
+# Password for inter-process authentication
-# please regenerate this file on production environment with command 'openssl rand -base64 741'
+# If not defined, it will be generated at runtime with the command 'openssl rand -base64 756'
+# Be careful if you perform the function to configure different servers in different executions, different keys will be generated
+# therefore, the service will not be able to authenticate, in which case you need to specify the key to have exactly the same
+# If mongodb_keyfile_force_renew is true and the keyfile alredy exist in the host, the keyfile will be replaced with mongodb_keyfile_content when defined or with a new runtime generate key
+mongodb_keyfile_force_renew: false
-mongodb_keyfile_content: |
+mongodb_keyfile_content:
-  8pYcxvCqoe89kcp33KuTtKVf5MoHGEFjTnudrq5BosvWRoIxLowmdjrmUpVfAivh
-  CHjqM6w0zVBytAxH1lW+7teMYe6eDn2S/O/1YlRRiW57bWU3zjliW3VdguJar5i9
-  Z+1a8lI+0S9pWynbv9+Ao0aXFjSJYVxAm/w7DJbVRGcPhsPmExiSBDw8szfQ8PAU
-  2hwRl7nqPZZMMR+uQThg/zV9rOzHJmkqZtsO4UJSilG9euLCYrzW2hdoPuCrEDhu
-  Vsi5+nwAgYR9dP2oWkmGN1dwRe0ixSIM2UzFgpaXZaMOG6VztmFrlVXh8oFDRGM0
-  cGrFHcnGF7oUGfWnI2Cekngk64dHA2qD7WxXPbQ/svn9EfTY5aPw5lXzKA87Ds8p
-  KHVFUYvmA6wVsxb/riGLwc+XZlb6M9gqHn1XSpsnYRjF6UzfRcRR2WyCxLZELaqu
-  iKxLKB5FYqMBH7Sqg3qBCtE53vZ7T1nefq5RFzmykviYP63Uhu/A2EQatrMnaFPl
-  TTG5CaPjob45CBSyMrheYRWKqxdWN93BTgiTW7p0U6RB0/OCUbsVX6IG3I9N8Uqt
-  l8Kc+7aOmtUqFkwo8w30prIOjStMrokxNsuK9KTUiPu2cj7gwYQ574vV3hQvQPAr
-  hhb9ohKr0zoPQt31iTj0FDkJzPepeuzqeq8F51HB56RZKpXdRTfY8G6OaOT68cV5
-  vP1O6T/okFKrl41FQ3CyYN5eRHyRTK99zTytrjoP2EbtIZ18z+bg/angRHYNzbgk
-  lc3jpiGzs1ZWHD0nxOmHCMhU4usEcFbV6FlOxzlwrsEhHkeiununlCsNHatiDgzp
-  ZWLnP/mXKV992/Jhu0Z577DHlh+3JIYx0PceB9yzACJ8MNARHF7QpBkhtuGMGZpF
-  T+c73exupZFxItXs1Bnhe3djgE3MKKyYvxNUIbcTJoe7nhVMrwO/7lBSpVLvC4p3
-  wR700U0LDaGGQpslGtiE56SemgoP

 # names and passwords for administrative users
 mongodb_user_admin_name: siteUserAdmin